May is National Osteoporosis Month, the best time in the world to think about the health of your bones.

 So . . .

-To celebrate National Osteoporosis Month and to encourage everyone—of all ages—to take good care of their bones, NOF created the #JumpingJackChallenge, which asks you to film yourself (or your kids or grandkids) doing 10 jumping jacks in less than 10 seconds, and post on social media.
+To celebrate National Osteoporosis Month and to encourage everyone—of all ages—to take good care of their bones, NOF created the #JumpingJackChallenge, which asks you to video yourself (or your kids or grandkids) doing 10 jumping jacks in less than 10 seconds, and post on social media.
 Note: if you have osteoporosis, instead of doing the jumping jacks yourself, urge other people in your life to take the challenge to help spread the message that it’s never too early or too late to take good care of your bones.
-Make sure to use the hashtag #JumpingJackChallenge.
+Make sure to use the hashtag #JumpingJackChallenge and tag the @NationalOsteoporosisFoundation.
 Check out my attempt to take on the challenge: